 If your cat has stopped eating its normal food, check to see if there's a recall on that particular food.
 It's another good reason why you should consider keeping your cat's dry food in its original bag so you can check the bar code.
 Sometimes a cat can sense that something is wrong with their food and won't eat it.

 Depending on the reason why your cat has stopped eating, you may be able to coax your kitty to start eating again.
-However, the fastest way to find out if there's a medical reason for your cat's appetite problem is to have your pet checked out by your vet.
+However, it’s not normal for a cat to stop eating if their food has not changed, so a trip to your veterinarian is recommended to rule out medical reasons.

-- If an upper respiratory disease has caused your cat to be congested and unable to smell its food, help your pet clear its nasal passages.
-Take your cat into a steamy bathroom or if you can, put saline drops in its nostrils.
+- If an upper respiratory disease has caused your cat to be congested and unable to smell its food, your vet may recommend at-home treatment to help clear your cat’s nasal passages.
+This may involve nebulizing your cat in a steamy bathroom or placing saline drops in its nostrils.
 This breaks up the nasal discharge and helps your cat breathe easily so it can once again smell its food.

 - Tweak your cat's wet food to entice it to eat again.
 Try heating up cold wet cat food or tuna for a few seconds in the microwave.
 Or, offer your cat canned kitten food, canned tuna, or canned chicken to whet your pet's appetite.

 - Experiment by choosing a different flavor, texture, or shape of food to feed your cat.

 - Make cat food from scratch.
 Your cat may prefer the fresher ingredients in a home-prepared recipe.
 Be sure to consult with your veterinarian before offering a home-cooked diet to ensure that it is properly prepared and not lacking essential nutrients.

 - Check to see if the flavor of the food your cat has always eaten has recently changed its formula or ingredients.
 The information may be listed on the packaging as "new and improved flavor."
 Or, contact the food company and ask.
 You may need to find a new favorite food for your cat.